gabri1997/kidney-failure-prediction/README.md

 These experiments were conducted for both Whole Slide Images and Immunofluorescence images.

-Specifically, the main change that has been done consists in the use of the 'SubsetRandomSampler' that is a class provided by the PyTorch library, specifically in the 'torch.utils.data module'.
+Specifically, the main change that has been done consists in the use of the `SubsetRandomSampler` that is a class provided by the PyTorch library, specifically in the `torch.utils.data module`.